0xshey/backboard-updater/README.md

-### Version 2.0.0
+### Version 2.0.1
-This is a major rework of the project structure to make it more extensible in the future.
+- This is a major rework of the project structure to make it more extensible in the future.
+- A Migration to a new set of tables in the database allows for more development on the front end.
+- The fetchers have been reworked to be more modular and easier to maintain.

 # Backboard Updater
 This repository contains a script that automatically updates the Supabase database for the Backboard website.
 This was designed to run similar to a cron job on a private server.